 Even while treatment is underway, warts are contagious.

 Every treatment is usually effective within 12 weeks.
-More research is needed to determine the most effective method.
+Scientists need to conduct more research to determine the best treatment method.

 Even if left untreated, these warts often resolve on their own.
 About half disappear within 1 year, and two-thirds within 2 years.

-As the virus is transmissible, even while the warts are being treated, it is essential to take steps to prevent their spread.
+The virus is transmissible even while someone is treating warts, so it is essential to take steps to prevent their spread.